dikortis/LetsTalkETC/Episodes/Episode_15.md

-cryptography conference and I'd love to have you on again and we can maybe get into some more of your macroeconomics arm-chair stuff cool and uh you know great to be able to be doing the show on a regular basis again Christian uh you know
+cryptography conference and I'd love to have you on again and we can maybe get into some more of your macroeconomics arm-chair stuff cool and you know great to be able to be doing the show on a regular basis again Christian uh you know

 **Christian Seberino:**
-yeah thanks
+yes thanks

 **Carlo Vicari:**
  thanks for having all
-the the good questions the stuff that I don't know yeah
+the the good questions the stuff that I don't know

 **Dr.Duncan Coutts:**
-yeah very much did good
+yes very much did good

 **Carlo Vicari:**
-yeah absolutely so a great speak to you guys again for everybody listening out there thanks for joining us and we'll look forward to tuning in next week take
+yes absolutely so a great speak to you guys again for everybody listening out there thanks for joining us and we'll look forward to tuning in next week take